-CHINATOWN — A new Chinese restaurant has landed on De la Gauchetière: M. Poisson, serving Sichuan sour cabbage fish stew.
-With a pork broth base, the dish comes in multiple flavours (peppercorn, lemon, tomato, etc.), features a number of fixings like enoki mushrooms and sliced beef, and is accompanied by a bowl of rice.
-Also on the menu are braised chicken feet, quail eggs, and duck wings, plus a few salads and fried items.
-The restaurant, now open beside Taiwanese bubble tea outfit Yifang, appears to be part of an expanding chain — it debuted an outpost in Toronto in December 2020 (with the name Mr. Fish), and originates in China, according to Blog TO.
+CHINATOWN — M. Poisson, a new Chinese restaurant serving Sichuan sour cabbage fish stew, has landed on De la Gauchetière.
+The dish has a pork broth base, comes in multiple flavours (peppercorn, lemon, tomato, etc.), features a number of fixings (enoki mushrooms, sliced beef), and is accompanied by a bowl of rice.
+Also on the menu are braised chicken feet, quail eggs, duck wings, and a few salads and fried items.
+The restaurant, now open beside Taiwanese bubble tea outfit Yifang, appears to be part of an expanding chain — it debuted an outpost in Toronto in December 2020 (with the name Mr. Fish) and originated in China, according to Blog TO.

 M. Poisson is open daily from 11:30 a.m. to 8:30 p.m. at 90 De La Gauchetière West.